CVE-2026-9945

 Remediation

-Compensating Controls: Ensure that Windows-based endpoint detection and response (EDR) tools are configured to alert on anomalous process execution originating from the browser.
+Compensating Controls: Ensure endpoint detection and response (EDR) solutions are active to identify and block suspicious child processes spawned by the browser.

 Exploitation status